valerius2k/vbox/doc/ReadMe-OS2.txt

 3. Make sure you do not do 'set LIBPATHSTRICT=T' in the environment you start VirtualBox from: it will make the VirtualBox keyboard hook screw up your host desktop (a workaround is to be found).

+4. AMD-V/VTx is not supported on OS/2 host (and never was).Hardware-assisted
+   virtualization is not supported, because some features are missing from OS/2 kernel.

+5. The PAE/NX setting which is required by certain Linux distributions in order to work, is available and workable.

+6. Best experience with RAM hungry guests such as Windows currently can be achieved by using the unofficial OS/4 Kernel and setting VALIMIT to 3072.